When I worked as a small animal veterinarian, getting rid of fleas on cats and dogs was a very common concern for pet owners.

 Share your experience in the comments below.

 Disclaimer: Although I am a veterinarian, I am not YOUR veterinarian.
-The information in this blog post is not intended to diagnose, prescribe, or treat medical illness.
-If you are concerned that you or your pet are ill, you should visit a qualified health care professional for treatment right away.
+The information in this blog post is not intended to diagnose, prescribe, or treat medical illnesses.
+If you are concerned that you or your pet are ill, you should visit a qualified healthcare professional for treatment right away.